jorenvandeweyer/snitch-bot/README.md

 `listen!removeRegex [regexp]`: Remove a regExp from your trigger list

+`listen!wait`: Waits in a channel untill someone sends a messages, the bot will send you a notification

+`listen!wait`: Stop waiting for messages in a channel

 `listen!list`: Show all triggers in your trigger list

 `listen!help`: Gives you all available commands